About National Aeronautics and Space Administration

-National Aeronautics and Space Administration (NASA) boldly goes where no one has gone before.
+National Aeronautics and Space Administration (NASA) boldly goes where few have gone before (about 560 astronauts and cosmonauts have been into space).
 The federal agency's Aeronautics division conducts research on new flight technologies while its Exploration Systems works on human and robotic exploration and its Science unit studies climate, gravitation, and the atmosphere.
-The Space Operations division mans and maintains the International Space Station (ISS) in conjunction with several other nations; it also ran the space shuttle program until that was retired in 2011.
-NASA was founded in 1958, partly in response to Russia's launch of the Sputnik satellite, to research space and flight technology.
-It successfully landed two Americans on the moon in 1969.
+The Space Operations division mans and maintains the International Space Station (ISS) in conjunction with several other nations; it also ran the Space Shuttle program until that was retired in 2011.

 In all, NASA has headed up more than 100 missions exploring everything from particles of comet dust to the composition of solar wind to Pluto and the Kuiper Belt at the edge of the solar system.
 Some missions investigate Earth's own atmosphere, oceans, and ice caps.
 A few missions are carried out with international partners, including space agencies from Japan, the UK, and Europe.
 Another trend is using private companies for much of NASA's propulsion research and rocket building.